Zarosch/InfinityPig/README.md

 # InfinityPig
-With this Spigot plugin can you spawn an Entity they can be unlimited be killed.
+With this Spigot plugin can you spawn an Entity they can unlimited be killed.

 **Supported Spigot versions:** 1_8_R3, 1_12_R1, 1_13_R1, 1_13_R2